wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 ### prefers-reduced-motion

-Some users may prefer to see a more static version of your site, for example, users with vestibular disorders.
+Some users, such as those with vestibular disorders, may prefer a more static version of your site.
 You can respect this preference by using the `prefers-reduced-motion` media query in your CSS.

 ```css
 @media (prefers-reduced-motion) {
   /* styles to apply if a user's device settings are set to reduced motion */